 Windows 11 introduces AES-128-GMAC for SMB signing.
 Windows will automatically negotiate this better-performing cipher method when connecting to another computer that

 supports it.
-Signing prevents common attacks like relay, spoofing, and is required by default when clients communicate with Active Directory domain controllers.
+Signing prevents common attacks like a relay, spoofing, and is required by default when clients communicate with Active Directory domain controllers.

 Virus and threat protection

 Today’s cyber threat landscape is more complex than ever.
 This new world requires new threat prevention, detection, and response approach.
 Microsoft Defender Antivirus, along with many other features built into Windows 11, are at the frontlines to protect customers against current and emerging threats.